-An entrustment decision is made by an individual assessor on each assessment and by the faculty in the faculty group meetings - as a joint decision.
+An entrustment decision is made by an individual assessor on each assessment, and as a joint decision for each SLO by the faculty in the faculty group meetings.
 This must be documented clearly in the portfolio in the Faculty Educational Governance Statement (FEGS) and referenced in the Educational Supervisor Report (ESR) prior to credentialing.